SignLLM: Sign Language Production Large Language Models: More Experiments

 \subsection{Extensibility \& Visual Study}

 Subsequently, we provide an overview and comparison of motion capture techniques and novel visual models.
-Our objective is to advocate for the adoption of motion capture technology as a replacement for traditional visual methods in sign language rendering.
+Our objective is to advocate for adopting motion capture technology as a replacement for traditional visual methods in sign language rendering; they can reduce the finger-missing problems mentioned in the main text of the paper.
 Before that, we need to introduce some background: